onnx/onnx/docs/Operators.md

       dimension will be inserted as the innermost dimension, i.e. axis=-1.
 The size of the additional dimension is specified by required scalar input 'depth'.
 The type of the output tensor is the same as the type of the 'values' input.
-Any entries in the 'indices' input tensor with values outside the range [0, depth) will result in one-hot representation with all 'off_value' values in the output tensor.
+Any entries in the 'indices' input tensor with values outside the range [-depth, depth-1] will result in one-hot representation with all 'off_value' values in the output tensor.

 #### Version

-This version of the operator has been available since version 9 of the default ONNX operator set.
+This version of the operator has been available since version 11 of the default ONNX operator set.

+Other versions of this operator: <a href="Changelog.md#OneHot-9">OneHot-9</a>

 #### Attributes